szeitlin/szeitlin-blog/content/posts/engineering/postgres-with-docker.md

 just skip that stuff and add it later.

 Another tip: make sure you don't have another database instance running on your system.
-For example, if you installed postgres on your mac with homebrew, make sure that's been shut down, just to avoid confusion.
+For example, if you installed postgres on your mac with homebrew, make sure that's been shut down, just to avoid confusion when you try to log in.

 ---